-It is Sir Tijn Po’s opinion that regardless of whether or not his scripts ever get filmed, they are still deserving of the title ‘Films’.
+It is Sir Tijn Po’s opinion that regardless of whether or not his scripts ever get produced, they are still ‘films’.

 Similarly, almost anyone can read a play by Shakespeare and ‘watch’ at least a rough version of it in their minds.
-If one is then sufficiently inspired to attend a performance of the play, or watch a filmed version thereof, they will certainly discover additional elements (pleasing or otherwise) brought to light by the director, cast, crew, etc., but that is not absolutely necessary in order to experience the play.
-This is also why we say, ‘I read a play last night,’ and don’t feel the need to specify ‘stage play’.
-And one can also be a Playwright without ever having their plays performed.
+If one is then sufficiently inspired to attend a performance of the play, or watch a filmed version thereof, they will certainly discover additional elements (pleasing or otherwise) brought to light by the director, cast, crew, etc. But that is not absolutely necessary in order to experience the play.
+This is why we can say, ‘I read a play last night’ and don’t feel the need to specify ‘a play script’.
+And one can also be a playwright without ever having their plays staged.

-(Another fine example would be music, where one is a composer and music is written, before, and regardless of whether or not, it is ever performed.
-But only specially educated people can ‘hear’ music just by reading a score, whereas the majority of people can ‘watch’ a play, or film, just by reading its written description.)
+(Another fine example would be music, where one is a composer and music is written before, and regardless of whether or not, it is ever performed.
+But only specially educated people can ‘hear’ music just by reading a score, whereas the majority of people can ‘watch’ a play or film just by reading their written descriptions.)

 Stop the Presses!
-All you journalists out there!
+Spread the word!
 There is a new form of Epic Poetry on our planet!
-Spread the word!
 The tradition of Homer, Ovid, Dante and Pound lives on!
 Rejoice!
 Celebrate!
 Hoorah!

-To an extent, this is true of all scripts, but it is especially true in the case of Sir Tijn Po’s, since he has included many meticulously-detailed descriptions of shots and sequences which would normally not be included in film scripts, as they would be left for the production and post-production process, but he included them in his scripts for the diligent reader in case they are never actually filmed.
+To an extent, this is true of all scripts, but it is especially true of Sir Tijn Po’s since he includes many meticulously-detailed descriptions of shots and sequences that are not normally included in scripts (as they are left for the production and post-production processes), but he includes them in his scripts to aid the diligent reader in case they are never actually filmed.